shreya-ree/calculator-app/README.md

   - The ViewModel updates LiveData objects
   - The UI observes these LiveData objects and updates accordingly

-## Testing

-The project includes basic unit tests and instrumented tests.
-To run them:

-- **Unit Tests**: Right-click on the `test` directory and select "Run Tests"
-- **Instrumented Tests**: Right-click on the `androidTest` directory and select "Run Tests"

 ## Acknowledgments

 - [Jetpack Compose Documentation](https://developer.android.com/jetpack/compose)